-Charlotte M. Fare ^{1,2}, Kevin Rhine ^{3,4}, Andrew Lam, Sua Myong ^{3,4}, and James Shorter ^{1,2,}
+Charlotte M. Fare, Kevin Rhine, Andrew Lam, Sua Myong, and James Shorter1,2\.

-From the 1Department of Biochemistry and Biophysics, and 2Biochemistry and Molecular Biophysics Graduate Group, Perelman School of Medicine at the University of Pennsylvania, Philadelphia, Pennsylvania, USA; 3Program in Cell, Molecular, Developmental Biology, and Biophysics, and 4 Department of Biophysics, Johns Hopkins University, Baltimore, Maryland, USA
+Department of Biochemistry and Biophysics, Biochemistry and Molecular Biophysics Graduate Group, Perelman School of Medicine at the University of Pennsylvania, Philadelphia, PA 19104.
+U.S.A.

-Edited by Ursula Jakob
+Program in Cell, Molecular, Developmental Biology, and Biophysics, Department of Biophysics, Johns Hopkins University, Baltimore, Maryland 21218.
+U.S.A.

+\Correspondence: jshorter@pennmedicine.upenn.edu

+Running title: Molecular determinants of Karyopherin-β2 chaperone activity.

+Keywords: nuclear-import receptor, FUS, nucleocytoplasmic transport, chaperone, disaggregase, phase separation

+Abstract

-Karyopherin-β2 (Kapβ2) is a nuclear-import receptor that recognizes proline-tyrosine nuclear localization signals of diverse cytoplasmic cargo for transport to the nucleus.
-Kapß2 cargo includes several disease-linked RNA-binding proteins with prion-like domains, such as FUS, TAF15, EWSR1, hnRNPA1, and hnRNPA2.
-These RNA-binding proteins with prion-like domains are linked via pathology and genetics to debilitating degenerative disorders, including amyotrophic lateral sclerosis, frontotemporal dementia, and multisystem proteinopathy.
-Remarkably, Kapβ2 prevents and reverses aberrant phase transitions of these cargoes, which is cytoprotective.
-However, the molecular determinants of Kap\(\beta \) that enable these activities remain poorly understood, particularly from the standpoint of nuclear-import receptor architecture.
+Karyopherin-β2 (Kapβ2) is a nuclear-import receptor that recognizes proline-tyrosine nuclear localization signals (PY-NLSs) of diverse cytoplasmic cargo for transport to the nucleus.
+Kapß2 cargo include several disease-linked RNA-binding proteins (RBPs) with prion-like domains (PrLDs), such as FUS, TAF15, EWSR1, hnRNPA1, and hnRNPA2.
+These RBPs with PrLDs are linked via pathology and genetics to debilitating degenerative disorders, including amyotrophic lateral sclerosis (ALS), frontotemporal dementia (FTD), and multisystem proteinopathy (MSP).
+Remarkably, Kapβ2 prevents and reverses aberrant phase transitions of these cargo, which is cytoprotective.
+However, the molecular determinants of Kapß2 that enable these activities remain poorly understood, particularly from the standpoint of nuclear-import receptor architecture.
 Kapβ2 is a super-helical protein comprised of 20 HEAT repeats.
-Here, we design truncated variants of Kap\u00e32 and assess their ability to antagonize FUS aggregation and toxicity in yeast and FUS condensation at the pure protein level and in human cells.
-We find that HEAT repeats 8 to 20 of Kap\u00e32 recapitulate all salient features of Kapβ2 activity.
+Here, we design truncated variants of Kapβ2 and assess their ability to antagonize FUS aggregation and toxicity in yeast and FUS condensation at the pure protein level and in human cells.
+We find that HEAT repeats 8-20 of Kapβ2 recapitulate all salient features of Kapβ2 activity.
 By contrast, Kapβ2 truncations lacking even a single cargo-binding HEAT repeat display reduced activity.
-Thus, we define a minimal Kapß2 construct for delivery in adeno-associated viruses as a potential therapeutic for amyotrophic lateral sclerosis/frontotemporal dementia, multisystem proteinopathy, and related disorders.
+Thus, we define a minimal Kapβ2 construct for delivery in adeno-associated viruses as a potential therapeutic for ALS/FTD, MSP, and related disorders.